clhenrick/portfolio/_posts/blog/2021-02-07-prototyping-with-observable-notebooks.md

 I chose to use [Observable Notebooks](https://observablehq.com/) for my data exploration and visualization prototyping work, primarily for the useful features they provide when doing exploratory, data-driven work.
 Observable notebooks are akin to spreadsheets; they provide a non-linear, reactive JavaScript environment that allows for rapid feedback and abstracts some pesky aspects of the web, such as handling async processes.
 Notebook cells are similar to variables and may contain any number of things such as Markdown, structured data, functions, generators, blocks of arbitrary code, loops that evaluate at a solid 65 frames per second (ideal for animation), or “views” that reference the value of HTML inputs such as a slider or color picker.
 Cells are implicitly Promises that resolve/reject on their own, may depend on other cells, and will wait on a dependent cell to resolve before evaluating – hence the reactive environment.

-If you are curious about trying Observable Notebooks I strongly encourage you to [check them out](https://observablehq.com/explore), they have loads of documentation plus examples you can read, interact with, and “fork” to get started.
-It’s also worth noting that we have a Google team account you may join, with the caveat that we obviously cannot put anything sensitive in it, e.g. internal data.
-I’m hoping that at some point in the future Observable releases an enterprise solution that we could host internally, as I feel it is such an incredibly useful tool for prototyping and visualization.
+If you are curious about trying Observable Notebooks I strongly encourage you to [check them out](https://observablehq.com/explore)!
+They have loads of documentation plus examples you can read, interact with, and “fork” to get started.

 ## Data Intake Notebooks